ahmed-tanveer/devops_oct/README.md

 # Hello all this is a sample file created in my repo

-#this repo is used for installing HTTPD
+# This repo is used for installing HTTPD